james-liao0918/ESI-Org/Terminologies for ESI Org.md

     - EIP, EID, and EIO operate on their respective chains.
 - SubStableCoins: Mirror assets like BTC and ETH or hybrid values.
     - EIB, EIE, and EIBE have their own isolated blockchains for specific utility.

+## Legal Note

+The tokens, standards, and blockchains described in this document are strictly for utility and operational use within the ESI Org ecosystem.
+They are not intended as investment vehicles, securities, or commodities.
+The ESI Org does not provide profit-sharing, dividends, or returns on any digital asset described herein.
+All operations, minting, and governance remain under the sole authority of James Dominic Liao.
+Public trading, ICOs, or token sales are not governed by this document and are defined separately.